F1 the Album

 F1 the Album is the soundtrack album for the 2025 film F1, directed by Joseph Kosinski.
 It was released by Atlantic Records and Apple Video Programming on June 27, 2025, the same day as the film's North American theatrical release.
 The soundtrack contains songs by Don Toliver, Doja Cat, Dom Dolla, Nathan Nicholson, Ed Sheeran, Tate McRae, Rosé, Burna Boy, Roddy Ricch, Raye, Chris Stapleton, Myke Towers, Tiësto, Sexyy Red, Madison Beer, Peggy Gou, PAWSA, Mr Eazi, Darkoo, and Obongjayar.
-German film score composer and music producer Hans Zimmer composed the score of the movie, which combines orchestra and electronic music.
+German film score composer and music producer Hans Zimmer composed the score of the movie, which combines orchestral and electronic music.

 Background and release

 F1 the Album was produced and overseen by Atlantic Records West Coast President Kevin Weaver, along with Atlantic's Brandon Davis and Joseph Khoury.
 On April 30, 2025, American rappers Don Toliver and Doja Cat released the song "Lose My Mind" and its accompanying music video as the first single from the soundtrack album.
 The following day, Atlantic Records revealed the lineup of artists involved on the 17-track album, including Ed Sheeran, Rosé, Tate McRae, Raye, Burna Boy, Roddy Ricch, Dom Dolla, Chris Stapleton, Tiësto, Sexyy Red, Myke Towers, Madison Beer, Peggy Gou and more.

 The full track listing was also released and the album was made available to pre-order on digital platforms as well as in CD, cassette, and vinyl LP formats.
 The record was promoted at the 2025 Miami Grand Prix with an immersive experience recreating the garage of the film's fictional racing team APXGP.
 On May 8, Rosé released "Messy" as the second single from the soundtrack album.
 On May 16, the label issued "No Room for a Saint" by Dom Dolla as a promotional single.
 On May 23, "Baja California" by Towers was released as the soundtrack's third single.
 On the same date, Stapleton's "Bad as I Used to Be" was released as a promotional single.
 One week later, "Just Keep Watching" performed by McRae, was released as the album's fourth single.
 On June 6, Tiësto and Sexyy Red's collaboration, titled "OMG!", was released as a promotional single.
 "Underdog" by Roddy Ricch was released as a promotional single on June 12, 2025.
 On June 20, "Drive" by Sheeran was released as the fifth official single.
 On June 24, "D.A.N.C.E" by Peggy Gou was released as a promotional single.
 On June 27, the sixth official single "Don't Let Me Drown" by Burna Boy was released.